jhill1/SEPwC/source/R_arguments.inc.rst

    Rscript arg_script.R arg1 arg2 arg3

 that text is passed to the script for you to access.
-On windows things are a bit different as the ``Rscript.exe`` is not generally on the path, so ou have to give the full path, something
+On windows things are a bit different as the ``Rscript.exe`` is not generally on the path, so you have to give the full path, something
 like:

 .. code-block:: bash